get-nuked/Medora/README.md

 # Medora
-idfk what i am doin
+idfk what i am doin..
+WORKING IN PROGRESS